peter88213/nv_clipboard/README.md

 ## Features

-You can copy and paste the following tree elements via the system clipboard:
+You can cut, copy, and paste the following tree elements via the system clipboard:

 - Parts and chapters,
 - sections,